ogrady/ogrady.github.io/_posts/2022-01-19-smart-onkyo.md

 ```

 ### Node Red
-Node Red listens for those events and fires an HTTP request with that
+Node Red listens for those events and fires an HTTP request with the data from the payload.

 ![Node Red Flow](/assets/images/onkyo/ir_flow_node_red.png){: .center-image }